 On January 19th, National Popcorn Day pops onto the scene with a crunch we all love to enjoy!
 The annual celebration recognizes a treat that satisfies munchies, day or night.
-This time-honored snack can be sweet or savory, caramelized, buttered or… Read more…
+Read more…

 WORLD QUARK DAY

 On January 19th, World Quark Day officially celebrates quark and its many benefits.
 Quark is a European superfood staking its claim on supermarket shelves worldwide.
-Quark is a delicious high-protein, low-fat alternative to soft cheese and yogurt that can be used for… Read more…
+Quark is a delicious high-protein, low-fat alternative to soft cheese and yogurt that can be used for baking, cooking, and blending.
+Read more…

 Recipe of the Day

 Prep: 15 minutes

 Total Prep: 25-30 minutes

 This version of Welsh Rarebit is an excellent way to use up the ends of a loaf of bread or serve with crackers as a snack.

 1 cup milk, evaporated milk or light cream

 1/4 teaspoon paprika